rking8888/kotkl-next/README.md

 4. You can now follow the mapping structing found in the "Accessing Yahoo Fantasy API" section below.

 ### Accessing Yahoo Fantasy API

+You should now be authorized to access the yahoo api.
+Our app is mapped to all the yahoo api endpoints found here: [Yahoo Fantasy API](https://yfantasysandbox.herokuapp.com/)

 The mapping structure is /api/yahoo/{top level}/{bottom level}